NancyTang50/wireless-communication/docs/README.md

 #### BLE

-We have created an `BleService` communicate with BLE devices.
+We have created an `BleService` to communicate with BLE devices.
 This service is a generic implementation to talk with all different kinds of BLE device.
 After this we have created an `BleRoomSensorService` that uses the `BleService` to communicate with our custom room sensors.

 #### Persistence

 We are using the `UnitOfWork` pattern for all the persistence classes.
 This means that each table has its own repository.
 The repository interfaces are defined in a generic way to allow for changes in the future.
 The `UnitOfWork` contains all the repositories and is responsible for saving the changes to the database.
 Each repository implementation implements a generic repository implementation.
 This contains all basic queries that can be used in most scenarios.

 ### Raspberry Pi